-I’ve heard about running dictation from a few different places, but here is where I ran into it first!
-Basically, running dictation is a way to do a dictation that incorporates teamwork and movement!
+I’ve heard about running dictation from a few different places, but Keith Toda’s post here is where I ran into it first!
+Basically, running dictation is a way to do dictation activities that incorporates teamwork and movement.
+Learn how to play this Running Dictation Spanish Class activity!

 The three days before doing the running dictation, we told the story.
 Then, we put it on a Google Slides and made it pretty big (like..50pt font) so it was easy to see.
 My co-workers and I planned on doing the running dictation after spring break so we could have something that was active and energetic, but focused on Spanish – perfect for all of the energy we have coming off of break!
 Three of us planned on this activity, so we put the sentences in the hallway between all of our classrooms.
 We labeled the sentences A, B, C, and so on, so the students would be able to tell which ones they had done.